What was the best spring news for every top-25 team?

 11. Wisconsin

 A third defensive coordinator in three years doesn't seem like it will negatively impact the Badgers.
 Jim Leonhard takes over a group that has finished among the top five run-stoppers in three of the past four seasons.
-All six players on the defensive line's two-deep return from last year, and younger guys Garrett Rand and Isaiahh Loudermilk finished spring with a burst that foretells good things for the pass rush. -- Murphy
+All six players on the defensive line's two-deep chart return from last year, and younger guys Garrett Rand and Isaiahh Loudermilk finished spring with a burst that foretells good things for the pass rush. -- Murphy

 12. LSU

 The LSU defense still looks good.
-After "getting its butt kicked all spring (Ed Orgeron's words)," the defense was dominant in LSU's spring game against new offensive coordinator Matt Canada's shift-heavy offense.
-That's encouraging, considering the Tigers were missing their best defensive player this spring (Arden Key was out for "personal reasons"). -- Sam Khan Jr.
+After "getting its butt kicked all spring" -- Ed Orgeron's words -- the defense was dominant in LSU's spring game against new offensive coordinator Matt Canada's shift-heavy offense.
+That's encouraging, considering the Tigers were missing their best defensive player this spring (Arden Key was out for personal reasons). -- Sam Khan Jr.

 13. Georgia

-Kirby Smart wasn't ready to crown his receiving group anything special, but despite having a go-to or even dominant receiver, this group did a 180 from last year.
-Terry Godwin is looking more and more like the potential No. 1 receiver, but true freshman Jeremiah Holloman showed flashes of being a deep threat, while former juco transfer Javon Wims seems to have developed some nice chemistry with QB Jacob Eason.
+Kirby Smart wasn't ready to crown his receiving group anything special, but despite having no go-to or even dominant receiver, this group did a 180 from last year.
+Terry Godwin is looking more and more like the potential No. 1 receiver.
+True freshman Jeremiah Holloman showed flashes of being a deep threat, and former juco transfer Javon Wims seems to have developed some nice chemistry with QB Jacob Eason.
 Outside of Isaiah McKenzie, no Georgia receiver hit 400 yards last year. -- Edward Aschoff

 14. Michigan

-There's still work to be done in replacing three starters from last season's starting offensive line, but the Wolverines showed this spring that it has the potential to control the line of scrimmage if its linemen are playing at their best.
+There's still work to be done in replacing three starters from last season's starting offensive line, but Michigan showed this spring that it has the potential to control the line of scrimmage if its linemen are playing at their best.
 Hiring former Indiana assistant Greg Frey to join offensive coordinator Tim Drevno in the trenches may already be paying some dividends. -- Murphy

 15. Miami

 The Hurricanes are expected to have an elite defense this season, but the one area of concern is the secondary.
-The good news is Miami found some answers there this spring, with Sheldrick Redwine solidifying himself at safety, and Malek Young and Michael Jackson showing more growth.
+The good news is Miami found some answers there this spring, with Sheldrick Redwine establishing himself at safety, and Malek Young and Michael Jackson showing more growth.
 Help is on the way to bolster depth this offseason, so the coaches feel better about this group headed into the fall. -- Andrea Adelson

 16. Stanford